opendocsg/slw-judgments-backfill/2017_SGHC(I)_10/report.md

 126    This provision was pleaded in the Statement of Claim, and costs were claimed on an indemnity basis in reliance upon it.

-127    While the Court has a discretion as to costs which may override a contractual agreement in order to avoid manifest injustice, the contractual agreement of the parties will ordinarily be upheld by ordering costs on an indemnity basis (see _Abani Trading Pte Ltd v BNP Paribas and another appeal_ [2014] 3 SLR 909 at [90]–[95] and cases there considered).
+127    While the Court has a discretion as to costs which may override a contractual agreement in order to avoid manifest injustice, the contractual agreement of the parties will ordinarily be upheld by ordering costs on an indemnity basis (see _Abani Trading Pte Ltd v BNP Paribas and another appeal_ <span class="citation">[2014] 3 SLR 909</span> at [90]–[95] and cases there considered).
 BNP is entitled to costs, and in our opinion the costs should be on an indemnity basis.

 **Orders**